Industry 4.0 for Plant Managers

 2.)
 Quality Assurance

-As the leader of the factory, quality assurance can ultimately rests with the plant manager.
+As the leader of the factory, quality assurance can ultimately rest with the plant manager.
 Working with quality engineers, plant managers own their operation’s products.
 They’re responsible for ensuring every item meets customer specs and regulations.

 To date, QA has been a high-touch, manual process.
 Even with extensive in-line documentation, root-cause analysis of quality issues can be a time consuming and inaccurate.

 Industry 4.0 reduces the burden of QA and gives plant managers the information they need to perform root cause analysis.
 IoT connected devices log an asset’s path through the line.
 Computer vision can track a worker’s progress through an assembly and identify errors as they happen.
 And audit logs can track a defect to a specific operator at a specific step.
 For a factory with sufficient visibility, improved data streams can help engineers predict root causes.

 3.)
 Planning and Logistics

 In an assembly process, inventory goes in and products come out.
 The plant manager is at the center of this cycle.
 Naturally a jack of all trades, plant managers are responsible for knowing their machines in and out–capacity, throughput, changeover schedules, maintenance schedules, and more.

-This is one area where data has the potential to make plant manager’s efforts significantly more effective.
+This is one area where data has the potential to make a plant manager’s efforts significantly more effective.
 With continuous, real-time data, plant managers will be able to set targets for productivity, plan inventory, and optimize workflows.
 Plant managers can use this data to test and iterate in service of achieving a truly lean operation.
 With better data, you can move beyond partial understandings like OEE and toward holistic measurements like OPE.

 4.)
 Building Layers of Communication